mackenzieherrlich/hello-world/README.md

 Hello World!

 My name is Mackenzie.
-I am a senior at JMU and I am a Media Arts and Design major.
+I am a junior at JMU and I am a Media Arts and Design major.
 My concentration is Interactive Design.